bogdandevlpr/entity-subentity-ngrx/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.0.

-This project shows how to:
+This project demonstrates how to:

 - normalize complex state tree